 Small actions done everyday can have a huge impact on the environment.
 Often times we become disenchanted that we aren’t making more of an impact, when the best place to start is at home.
 Waste represents a loss of resources, both in the form of materials and energy.
 The treatment and disposal of waste causes environmental pollution.
 In essence, everything we consume and bring into our home ultimately becomes waste in some form.
 We may think of waste as just ‘something we throw away’, however the majority is simply moved out of sight – into a landfill or poured down the drain.
-Making your home more Eco-friendly can have a large impact over time with a these five very simple changes.
+Here are 5 tips to make your home more Eco-friendly.

 Try embracing a minimalist philosophy.
 Every time we move we are overwhelmed by how much stuff we have acquired.
 Donate to a local charity shop or a cause close to your heart and make a habit of doing it seasonally.
 This not only simplifies your life and your home, it encourages you to focus on quality over quantity.
 Take note of what you use daily verse items that sit at the back of your closet or cupboard.

 Swap out single use plastic items in your house with more durable solutions.
 Replace plastic food containers, which can leach toxic chemicals for glass or another Eco-friendly alternative.
 While you’re doing this try also swapping paper towels for cloth napkins and hand towels, and always reuse glass jars.
 In our home, we use glass mason jars for canning, preserving or storing food.
 Trust me, you won’t miss plastic one bit.